 Ridding Your Home of a Flea Infestation

-Lightly dusting the infested areas with food grade diatomaceous earth will kill the fleas in only one day.
+Lightly dusting the infested areas with food-grade diatomaceous earth will kill the fleas in only one day.
 Vacuum up the visible residue the following day and voila! no more fleas!
-Because diatomaceous earth is a mechanical rather than a chemical killer, it does not work on flea eggs, so you may need to reapply if a secondary wave of fleas emerge 1-4 weeks later.
+Because diatomaceous earth is a mechanical rather than a chemical killer, it does not work on flea eggs, so you may need to reapply if a secondary wave of fleas emerges 1-4 weeks later.

 Note that you can apply diatomaceous earth to upholstery and mattresses in addition to carpet if necessary.
-Use it also in your car if need be.

-Diatomaceous earth has no toxicity at all so this option would be the best approach for eliminating a flea infestation especially if young children live in the the home who are still touching everything and putting things in their mouths.
+Diatomaceous earth has no toxicity at all so this option would be the best approach for eliminating a flea infestation.
+This is especially important if young children live in the home who are touching everything and putting their fingers and toys in their mouths.

 Preventing/Eliminating Fleas in the Yard

 I initially sprayed nematodes on my yard several times when my husband and I first moved into our home many years ago to solve rampant problems with mole crickets.

-Remember that pesticides are toxic, hormone disrupting compounds so it is best to avoid any exposure as much as humanly possible, particularly in your home where you are spending the majority of your time living, breathing and sleeping!
+Remember that pesticides are toxic, hormone-disrupting compounds so it is best to avoid any exposure as much as humanly possible, particularly in your home where you are spending the majority of your time living, breathing and sleeping.